Toastyy1/Discord-Bot-Template/README.md

 - await rest.put(Routes.applicationGuildCommands(clientId, guildId)
 + await rest.put(Routes.applicationCommands(clientId))
 ```

-**Case context-menu command:**

-- When created context-menu-commands, you need not provide a description.
-Keep in mind the following files as they are related to context menus:
-  - `interactionCreate.js`
-  - `msgCmd.js`
-  - `userCmd.js`
-  - `interactons_handler.js`

 _(You'll also find comments everywhere in this template, explaining which file you need in specific cases)_